spawnmarvel/quickguides/amqp/Readme.md

 Certificates in the Context of Transport Layer Security (TLS)
 * RFC-6125

+## Server Identity Check RFC-6125

+### 2.4.
+Server Identity Check

+   During the TLS negotiation, the client MUST check its understanding of the server hostname against the server's identity as presented in the server Certificate message, in order to prevent man-in-the-middle attacks.
+Matching is performed according to these rules:

+   * The client MUST use the server hostname it used to open the connection as the value to compare against the server name as expressed in the server certificate.
+The client MUST NOT use any form of the server hostname derived from an insecure remote source (e.g., insecure DNS lookup).
+CNAME canonicalization is not done.

+   *  If a subjectAltName extension of type dNSName is present in the certificate, it SHOULD be used as the source of the server's identity.

+   *  Matching is case-insensitive.

+   *  A "*" wildcard character MAY be used as the left-most name component in the certificate.
+For example, *.example.com would match a.example.com, foo.example.com, etc. but would not match example.com.

+   *  If the certificate contains multiple names (e.g. more than one dNSName field), then a match with any one of the fields is considered acceptable.

 ## Shovel
 * A shovel behaves like a well-written client application, which connects to its source and destination,